shmul/lightningmdb/README.md

 * edit the Lightningmdb `Makefile` and set the Lua and Lightningmdb paths.
 * run `make` to generate the library.

+#### Docker
+A set of docker files are provided also, primarily for building the library against multiple Lua versions.
+Check out the `docker` directory.

 # Usage
 Every attempt was made to honor the original naming convention.
 The documentation is therefore scarce and the [database's documentation](http://symas.com/mdb/doc/) should be used.